 The design of the new Arlington High School supports interdisciplinary learning, community programs, and the town’s goal of a carbon-free future.
 Backed by an overwhelmingly positive town vote, the all-electric school will replace the existing, outdated facility with welcoming and flexible spaces for hands-on teaching and learning for 1,755-students.

-The natural environment is integrated and woven into the learning environment through daylighting and connections to outdoor spaces including an amphitheater, courtyards, and green roof.
+The natural environment is integrated and woven into the learning environment through daylighting and connections to outdoor spaces including an amphitheater and central courtyard.
 With its open and welcoming main entrances and glazed courtyard between the academic wings, the new school celebrates its role as an accessible, flexible, and sustainable town-wide resource.

 For the latest project updates and upcoming events, check out Arlington’s website dedicated to the new high school building project.